-- International Student Orientation: Information about crime prevention, safety, and American policing philosophies and operations is presented to new international students. - Downtown Baltimore Child Care: Safety presentations and literature are provided to the staff and children at the University's on-campus
+- > International Student Orientation: Information about crime prevention, safety, and American policing philosophies and operations is presented to new international students.

+- > Downtown Baltimore

+Child Care: Safety

+presentations

+and literature are

+provided to the staff

+and children at the

 University's on-campus day care center.